DE38/TuDu/README.md

 # TuDu
-TuDu is the newest and most advanced ToDo-List you can imagine.
+TuDu is a simple and effective ToDo-List Web App.

 # Branches